ashishagarwal2023/freegpt.js.org/README.md

 <script src="https://cdn.jsdelivr.net/gh/ashishagarwal2023/freegptjs/src/freegpt.min.js"></script>
 ```

-> Integrating with Next.js or any such framework is also possible.
-Check out the **react** branch for a sample chat application.
 > Load the freegpt lib the same way in your <head> in your layout of Next/React project, then use `await gpt.ask` to see if it works.

-> The library will only work on client-side.
+If `gpt.ask` is not defined (probably when using with Nodejs), try `window.gpt.ask`.
+The library will only work on client-side.

 ## 💻 Usage